AI for Consultants

 Q: Can AI really write consulting proposals?

-Q: Is client data safe with OpenClaw?
+Q: Is client data safe with Claude Code?

 Q: How much does it cost to run AI for a consulting practice?